About API simulation

 How API simulation works

-Deploy simulations from Tosca Cloud to any Simulator agent on any machine and run them there.
+You can deploy simulations from Tosca Cloud to any Simulator agent on any machine and run them there.

 The Simulator agent hosts simulations that you can run in your local environment on any machine.
 These simulations send messages, receive requests, or respond like real services.